AitonGoldman/replay_rules/PINBURGH_RULES.md

 In Division E, players’ records from Day 1 will be disregarded during Day 2’s play.
 All players in Division E will start Day 2 with a 0-0 record.
 In all other divisions, players’ records will not be wiped clean, and win-loss records from Day 1 are carried over.
-All players must be onsite for Player Roll Call at 9:45 am.
-There will be a 90-minute break for dinner after Session 8, with Session 9 starting at 6:15 pm.
+~~All players must be onsite for Player Roll Call at 9:45 am.~~ `This is not a thing.
+It has never been a thing.` ~~There will be a 90-minute break for dinner after Session 8, with Session 9 starting at 6:15 pm.~~ `This is scheduling and can be found at the official schedule, and does not need to be in the rule book.`

 ### 2. Playing a Session